ianlucas/sourcemod/README.md

 ### Defining dependencies

-Create a `sourcemod.txt` file in the root of your project.
-Place every dependency in a line, like this:
+To create a list of dependencies for your project, create a `sourcemod.txt` file in the root directory of your project.
+Each dependency should be listed on a separate line, like this:

 ```
 json